 - have a family history of high cholesterol (known as familial hypercholesterolaemia)

 - have yellow patches around your eyes or on your skin (these are known as xanthoma and can be a sign of high cholesterol)

 If you’re classed at being at high risk of having heart disease or stroke, your doctor will recommend you take steps to lower your cholesterol level.
 There’s no specific cholesterol level that means you’ll be offered treatment, as your risk depends on lots of other factors.
 These include smoking and being overweight.

 To begin with, your GP will recommend some lifestyle changes you can make in order to reduce your risk of heart attack and stroke.
 These may include:

 - making other changes to your diet – such as eating more fruit and vegetables, having less salt, and having some oily fish

 - doing more physical activity

 - losing any excess weight

 - making sure you don’t drink more than recommended alcohol limits

 - stopping smoking if you smoke

 The main group of medicines for lowering cholesterol are called statins.
 Statins used in the UK include atorvastatin and simvastatin.
 Your GP may recommend you take a statin if changes to your lifestyle haven’t reduced your cholesterol level enough.
-There are some other instances when you’ll be offered statins.
+There are some other instances when you may be offered statins.
 These include if you’re 85 or older, have type I diabetes, kidney disease or if you’ve already had a heart attack or stroke.
 Your GP may also offer you statins if you are 85 or over, taking into account whether the treatment is right for you personally.